 But that’s not enough.
 You’ll also need to address the fact that your old solution wasn’t meeting customer needs and may have created lingering frustration.
 You’ll need to demonstrate empathy through focused communications with customers to show them that you’ve heard their concerns, and you’ve launched a new customer experience based on that feedback.

 7. Customers need more transparency on their account status, order status, and shipment status

-If your web channel doesn’t provide visibility into account history/status (or if you don’t have a web channel at all), your customer experience isn’t optimized.
+If your B2B portal doesn’t provide visibility into account history/status (or if you don’t have a B2B portal at all), your customer experience isn’t optimized.
 If customers have to call in or send an email to reprint documents, get order confirmation, or track order status, you’re adding friction that your users don’t need.